 Designing such a training-free method is technically challenging.
-First, DPS-style derivations rely on tractable likelihoods (e.g., Gaussian $p_{Y\mid 0}$), whereas realistic $p_{S\mid 0}$ are often non-Gaussian implicitly, complicating conditional-score construction.
-Second, even for measurement-only guidance, computing the conditional score used in the DPS-style algorithms requires back-propagating through the denoiser at every step.
+First, DPS-style derivations rely on tractable likelihoods (e.g., Gaussian $p_{Y\mid 0}$), whereas realistic $p_{S\mid 0}$ are often non-Gaussian, complicating conditional-score construction.
+Second, even for measurement-only guidance, DPS-style algorithms require back-propagating through the denoiser at every step.
 Naively extending to side information forces second-order/Hessian terms through the diffusion network.
 Third, purely gradient-guided diffusion is brittle: it struggles with non-differentiable or black-box rewards, amplifies early-step errors, and can drift off the data manifold.
-Inference-time search approaches, which have shown remarkable performance improvement in LLMs \citep{setlur2025rewarding, liu2025can, snell2025scaling} and text-conditioned diffusion models \citep{singhal2025fksteering, kim2025testtime}, but have not yet been used for solving the inverse problems, offer a promising path to overcome these challenges.
+Inference-time search, which has shown remarkable gains in LLMs \citep{setlur2025rewarding, liu2025can, snell2025scaling} and text-conditioned diffusion \citep{singhal2025fksteering, kim2025testtime}, but not yet in inverse problems, offer a promising path to overcome these challenges.
 In this context, we address the following questions:

-$(i)$ \textit{Modeling:} How can we realize $p_{0\mid Y,S}$ at inference time, without any retraining, by constructing a surrogate objective that is valid across diverse side-information modalities? $(ii)$ \textit{Algorithm}: How can we design a plug-and-play inference-time search module that is modality-agnostic, compute-aware, and capable of making global corrections (beyond local gradient steps)?
+$(i)$ \textit{Modeling:} How can we realize $p_{0\mid Y,S}$ at inference time, without any retraining, by constructing a surrogate objective that is valid across diverse side-information modalities? \\$(ii)$ \textit{Algorithm}: How can we design a plug-and-play inference-time search module that is modality-agnostic, compute-aware, and capable of making global corrections (beyond local gradient steps)?